About the Department

 “Doctors can cure diseases; Biotechnologists can create a world without diseases.”

-– Moto of the ABT
+– Moto of ABT

 The Department of Biotechnology has started the Association of Biotechnologists to bring out the inherent potential of the students pursuing a career in biotechnology and beyond.